w3f/w3f-education/docs/Rust/section2/functions-comments.md

 ```

-To expand it, lets specify a return type - in this case, we want to return the number we passed in, but squared:
+To expand it, let's specify a return type - in this case, we want to return the number we passed in but squared:

 ```rust